kdgregory/log4j-aws-appenders/examples/logback-example/README.md

 To spawn more threads, give the number of desired threads as a command-line argument.
 Kill the program to stop logging.

+The Kinesis output demonstrates configuration of `JsonLayout` tags, including a system property with default value.
+To change from the "dev" environment, define the system property "environment":

+    java -Denvironment=prod -jar target/logback-aws-appenders-example-*.jar